musfiqurcse/python-basic/README.md

-# python-basic
+# Basic Python Practice Programs
-Basic Practicing With Python
+Here I am going to upload all the basic python problem I have ever solution in different problem solving platform.